nismod/infra-risk-vis/deploy/README.md

 # Deploy

-The site can run on a single Linux virtual machine.
+The site can run on a single Linux virtual machine, with a separate database server.

-The virtual machine runs several processes:
+The virtual machine runs several services, coordinated by docker-compose:

-- Nginx reverse proxy and static file server, receives requests from the web, terminates SSL connections and handles basic authentication.
+- Traefik proxy receives requests from the web, terminates SSL connections and handles basic authentication.
 - Frontend React application, built using node and npm.
-On the server this is built into static files (HTML/JS/CSS).
+In production this is stored and served as static files (HTML/JS/CSS).
-- Vector tileserver, tileserver-gl-light, depends on nodejs
+- Vector tileserver, tileserver-gl-light, depends on node
-- Raster tileserver, terracotta, depends on gunicorn and Python
+- Raster tileserver, terracotta, depends on gunicorn and Python 3.10
+- Backend Python application, depends on uvicorn, fastapi and Python 3.10

 The frontend application source code is held in
 [this repository](https://github.com/nismod/infra-risk-vis/) and this guide